PJLab-ADG/LimSim/readme.md

 python ReplayExample.py
 ```

-**For more information of our code, please see our [Online Documentation](https://pjlab-adg.github.io/LimSim/)**.
+**For more information on our code, please see our [Online Documentation](https://pjlab-adg.github.io/LimSim/)**.

-If you have any problem when installing and deployment, feel free to [open an issue here](https://github.com/PJLab-ADG/LimSim/issues)!
+If you have any problem when installing and deploying, feel free to [open an issue here](https://github.com/PJLab-ADG/LimSim/issues)!

 ## 🎁 Main Features

-- [x] **Long-term**: Traffic flow can be generated over long periods under the guidance of demand and route planning.
+- [x] **Long-term**: Traffic flow can be generated over long periods under demand and route planning guidance.

 - [x] **Diversity**: The built-in behavioral models take heterogeneous driving styles of vehicles into account.

-- [x] **Interactivity**: Vehicles in the scenario area are controlled  address sophisticated interactions among vehicles.
+- [x] **Interactivity**: Vehicles in the scenario area are controlled to address sophisticated interactions among vehicles.

-- [x] **Multi-scenario**: The universal road components supports a variety of road structures in the real world.
+- [x] **Multi-scenario**: The universal road components support a variety of road structures in the real world.

 ## 🖥️ GUI

-LimSim has a cross-platform user-friendly GUI, which includes not only a beautiful simulation interface, but also information on road network and ego-vehicle status.
+LimSim has a cross-platform user-friendly GUI, including a beautiful simulation interface, information on road networks, and ego-vehicle status.
 <p align="center">
   <img src="assets/limsim_gui.png" title="" alt="limsim_gui.png">
 </p>